cjgeyer/mat/README.md

  * [`i.c`](package/baz/src/i.c) LAPACK examples (also more BLAS)
  * [`Makevars`](package/baz/src/Makevars) which sets `PKG_LDFLAGS`

-Everything else is just junk that surrounds this with a R package so it can get exercised.
+Everything else is just junk that surrounds this with an R package so it can get exercised.
 The examples in the help pages and in the `tests` directory of the package show that the code works.
 If the package is built with